 Photo #509 The Permanently Deleted Camera Image

 There’s a lot of discussion online about photo 509.
-Some people claim it’s a cover-up by someone involved and I wouldn’t doubt the truth to that..
+Some people claim it’s a cover-up.
+Maybe the killer or law enforcement tampered with the camera.
 Also, people speculate if the photo was deleted by the authorities in Panama.
+Personally, I wouldn’t doubt any of these possibilities.
+Shady stuff happens in Central America all the time.

 Initially I thought that photo number 509 was just a dead end.
-As a programmer, I can tell you that if a reputable forensics team had handled the camera, they probably would have been able to retrieve the photo.
+As a programmer, I can tell you that if a reputable forensics team had handled the camera, they likely would have been able to retrieve the photo.
 Deleted files on hard-disks and flash drives are able to be reconstructed by experts using professional software.
-It’s fairly easy.
+It’s fairly easy with the correct software.

 However, the image was wiped clean.
 Someone that’s knowledgable of hardware space allocation connected the camera’s card to a computer and manually deleted any trace of the photo.
 This is more indisputable evidence that tampering was involved.
-The girls could not have permanently deleted the photo from the device without connecting the device to a computer.
+Kris Kremers and Lisanne Froon could not have permanently deleted the photo from the device without connecting the device to a computer.

 The map of where the two girls went missing in Panama and where their remains were found.
 This helps to put things into perspective: